MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-dynamicsgp-data-migration.md

 ---
 title: Migrate Data from Dynamics GP before 15.3
-description: Before update 15.3, you could use the Dynamics GP Data Migration extension to migrate customers, suppliers, and more from Dynamics GP to Business Central.
+description: Before update 15.3, you could use the Dynamics GP Data Migration extension to migrate customers, vendors, and more from Dynamics GP to Business Central.
 author: edupont04
 ms.topic: conceptual
 ms.devlang: na